m-couto/human_activity_recognition/Codebook.md

 **Step 2.** Extract only the measurements on the mean and standard deviation for each measurement.

-I focussed only on the features of the previous data set whose names contained the expressions "mean" and "std" (that is, standard deviation); check 'features.txt' for feature names.
+I focussed solely on the features of the previous data set whose names contained the expressions "mean" and "std" (that is, standard deviation); check 'features.txt' for feature names.
 These correspond to means and standard deviations of many measurements obtained during the experiments, and in some cases mean frequencies as well.

 	features <- read.table('features.txt')
 	features <- as.character(features[,2])